 How to be successful in this course - complete all of the readings and assignments and be sure to follow the guidelines in each weekly overview.
-If you have questions, post them on the forum or email me.
+If you have questions, email me at least 48 hours before the due date of the assignment.
 I encourage you to not procrastinate and to complete your assignments in a timely manner so as to avoid last minute issues that often arise in each of our lives.
-Have a positive attitude and enjoy the material
+Have a positive attitude and enjoy the material.